-A student who intends to enroll in an experiential project (298 or 498) or internship (365) or applied practice (499) is required to submit a learning contract to the Office of Career Services & Experiential Learning in advance of starting the experience.
-Once the student's learning contract receives the designation of an appropriate academic advisor and a site supervisor (if applicable), and is executed by the Office of Career Services & Experiential Learning, the student will be enrolled in the appropriate academic course.
-If a student begins an experience without an approved learning contract in place, the student will not receive academic credit for the course.
+A student who intends to enroll in an experiential project (298 or 498) or internship (365) or applied practice (499) is required to submit an experience request through Handshake in advance of starting the experience.
+Once the student's request is received the designation of an appropriate academic advisor and a site supervisor (if applicable) is reviewed and approved by the Office of Career Services & Experiential Learning.